-Dash Rapid Cold Brew Coffee Maker
+Royal Brew Nitro Cold Brew Coffee Maker Kit System

-Yama Glass Cold Brew Maker
+Yama Glass Cold Brew Coffee Maker

 OK, we see you.
-Your choice of cold brew machine isn’t just about the beverage — it’s about signaling your superior taste to the world.
+Your choice of cold brew coffee machine isn’t just about the beverage — it’s about signaling your superior taste to the world.
 Welp, we hope your place has a spacious kitchen because otherwise, you’re going to need to knock out a cabinet or two to fit your brand new Yama cold brew coffee maker.

 This model is the realest of the real deals, using the Kyoto method of dripping cold water into the coffee, rather than submerging the grounds in water.
 Over the course of a day, the liquid passes through a permanent ceramic filter (eliminating any possibility of flavor taint) to yield the purest, richest, most fragrant cold brew you’ve ever tasted.
-This is definitely not a set it and forget it kind of cold brew maker — you’ll have to refill the water at least once, precisely grind your coffee, and finely calibrate your volume-to-brew time ratio.
+This is definitely not a set it and forget it kind of cold brew coffee maker — you’ll have to refill the water at least once, precisely grind your coffee, and finely calibrate your volume-to-brew time ratio.
 But all frustrations will melt away once the carafe begins to fill — users report that the concentrate infuses their home with the most heavenly coffee aroma.